United States v Cotroni

 United States v Cotroni [1989] 1 S.C.R.
 1469 was a decision by the Supreme Court of Canada on extradition and freedom of movement under section 6 of the Canadian Charter of Rights and Freedoms.
 The Court found that extradition violates section 6 but is a justified infringement under section 1 of the Charter.
 The case was decided with United States v El Zein.

 Background

 The case involved Frank Santo Cotroni, a Canadian citizen who was accused of planning to sell heroin in the United States.
 He was arrested in Canada and plans were made to extradite him.
 Cotroni resisted the extradition on the grounds that it was in violation of section 6(1) of the Charter, which grants Canadian citizens the right to stay in Canada.
 He won his case in the Quebec Court of Appeal, who argued that it was possible to try Cotroni in Canada, where the crime was centred.

 The second respondent in the case was Samir El Zein, also a Canadian citizen, who gave heroin to two people in Canada who were then caught trying to cross the border with it.
-El Zein was arrested and the United States requested his e extradition.
+El Zein was arrested and the United States requested his extradition.
 El Zein also won his case in the Court of Appeal.